baycom/tfrec/README.md

 ## Installation

 For x86/x86_64/MacOS simply type make.
-For RasPI3 use "make -f Makefile.arm", for RasPI2 "make -f Makefile.raspi2".
+For RasPI3 use "make -f Makefile.arm", for RasPI 2 or Zero  "make -f Makefile.raspi2".
 For other architectures you need to adjust the makefile flags.

 The resulting executable is "tfrec".
 All options can be seen with "tfrec -h".